 Apply for funding to build a secondary or backyard suite on your property: Secondary and Backyard Suite Incentive Program

-Use the Secondary and Backyard Suite Incentive Program Application Form to apply for a loan to help build a secondary or backyard suite on the property of your primary residence.
+Use the Secondary and Backyard Suite Incentive Program Application Form to apply for a loan to help build a secondary or backyard suite on the property of your principal residence.

-You need to use the funding to build a secondary or backyard suite for family members or to provide affordable housing for non-family members.
+You need to use the funding to build a secondary or backyard suite for family members or to provide affordable housing.
 A basement apartment and an apartment detached from your primary residence are examples of a secondary suite.

 Funding amount

-Funding is available for up to 50% of eligible project costs, to a maximum of $25,000.
-The applicant needs to fund the remaining balance of the project.
+Funding is available for up to 50% of eligible project costs, to a maximum of $40,000.
+The applicant needs to have equity or be approved for financing to cover the total cost of the project (applicant covers all project costs in advance).

 The funding provides a forgivable loan.
 Terms of up to 5 years are available.
 Funding for more than 1 secondary or backyard suite may be available if allowed by the municipality.